Impact on Business (GRI3-3)

 Outcome in 2026

-Natural resource and environmental protection education and awareness raising programs are provided for10,000 employees , Children and youth and communities.
+Natural resource and environmental protection education and awareness raising programs are provided for 10,000 employees , Children and youth and communities.

 Conservation, protection and restoration of terrestrial forest and green areas are expanded by 80 rais.